tapir-test/tapir-website/_docs/testdata/CSV_Data_Source.md

 ## More control needed?

-*@CsvDataSource* is just a convenience annotation which triggeres a generation process.
+*@CsvDataSource* is just a convenience annotation which triggers a generation process.
 You could easily implement the DataSource by yourself in order to have more fine-grained control.

 It's recommended to extend [AbstractCsvDataSource](https://www.javadoc.io/page/de.bmiag.tapir/tapir/latest/de/bmiag/tapir/datasource/csv/AbstractCsvDataSource.html) for csv data sources.

-So this is the data source for the User introcduced before:
+So this is the data source for the User introduced before:

 UserCsvDataSource.xtend
 ``` xtend